How did you learn to hide pain?

 Your parent said things like, “I don’t know what I’d do without you.”
 “There’s no one who understands me like you do.”
 You feel as if it’s your job to emotional prop up that parent, so you have to be ever-constant, ever-caring.

 This undo responsibility is called enmeshment.
-No child has the power to bring fulfillment or contentment to a parent. .
+No child truly has the power to bring fulfillment or contentment to a parent.
+But you can be manipulated into believing that that is your job.
 How can you ever leave if it’s your job to make a parent happy?
-So you may stay locked into that role, either hiding your own struggles or over-sharing them, because the boundaries between you and your parent are so vague.
+So you may stay locked into that role, either hiding your own struggles or over-sharing them, because the boundaries between you and your parent are quite vague.
 Your life can become a tangle of hidden secrets.
-If you do move to another city or take a job that keeps you busy, you walk around feeling as if you’ve failed — simply because you grew up.
+If you do move to another city or take a job that keeps you busy, you walk around feeling an odd sense of guilt — simply because you grew up.

 9) The culture of the family was influential.